Viggor/Simple-OpenERP-YAML-tests-parser/README.md

 How to contribute:
 ------------------

-For any suggestion, question or submission write me at <vchemiere@myopera.com>
+For any suggestion, question or submission write me at <vchemiere@viggor.eu>